MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **device_category** - Indicates what type of device it is (phone, tablet, etc.) to help us detect device category specific issues

-- **DeviceInfo.Id** - A unique device identifier to help us detect device specific issues
+- **DeviceInfo.Id** - A unique device identifier to help us detect device-specific issues

 - **DeviceInfo.Make** - The make of the device (i.e. Apple, Samsung, etc.) to help us detect device make specific issues